dylanlan/dylanlan.github.io/name-lottery.md

 Winners of each name will be sent the Aisling's password (via requested contact method).
 Make sure to change the password if you don't want me stealing the Aisling back at some point!!

 #### More Rules...

 - Only request a single name per week, please
 - Please only request a name if you have actual plans to use it, at some point.
-I want to discourage excessive hoarding, like I've done :(
+I want to discourage excessive hoarding without using, like I've done :(
 - If a name goes unclaimed for more than 3 weeks in a row, it will get archived to an "uninteresting" list.

 Note: most lottery Aislings will have been born around the 108th deoch (which was after the last name purge happened), and will still be a level 1 peasant.